What would happen if the Earth started to spin faster?

 There are enough things in this life to worry about.
 Like nuclear war, climate change, and whether or not you’re brushing your teeth correctly.
 The Earth spinning too fast should not be high up on your list, simply because it’s not very likely to happen anytime soon—and if it does, you’ll probably be too dead to worry about it.
 Nevertheless, we talked to some experts to see how it would all go down.

-First, let’s talk about how fast the Earth is moving now.
-That actually depends on where you are, because the planet spins fastest around its waistline.
+Let’s start with the basics, like: How fast does the Earth spin now?
+That depends on where you are, because the planet moves fastest around its waistline.
 As Earth twirls around its axis, its circumference is widest at the equator.
 So a spot on the equator has to travel a lot farther in 24 hours to loop around to its starting position than, say, Chicago, which sits on a narrower cross-section of Earth.
 To make up for the extra distance, the equator spins at 1,037 mph, whereas Chicago takes a more leisurely 750 mph pace.
 (This calculator will tell you the exact speed based on your latitude.)

 Little bumps aside, if the Earth were to suddenly spin much faster, there would be some drastic changes in store.
-Speeding up its rotation by one mile per hour, let’s say, would cause water to migrate from the poles and raise levels around the equator would rise by a few inches.
+Speeding up its rotation by one mile per hour, let’s say, would cause water to migrate from the poles and raise levels around the equator to by a few inches.
 “It might take a few years to notice it,” says Witold Fraczek, an analyst at ESRI, a company that makes geographic information system (GIS) software.

 But things would get more catastrophic the faster we spin.